LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Step 3: Initialize the LPMessagingSDK

-This step does the following:
+This step:
-1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the 'accountID' constant.
+1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the 'accountID' constant and a unique JSON Web Token (JWT) in the 'jwt' constant.
 We have provided an example to use for the this quick start process.
-2. **Initializes the SDK instance.**
+2. **Sets up and initializes the SDK instance** for the accountID provided.
-3. **Sets up and calls the conversation view.** Your view controller calls our showConversation method provided by the LPMessagingSDK instance.
+3. **Sets up and calls the conversation view.** Here, your view controller calls our showConversation method provided by the LPMessagingSDK instance.
 It pushes a new navigation stack containing the Conversation View Controller.
 In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
-We have provided you one here as an example.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
 4. **Removes the conversation view when deallocating the container.**  The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
 Foregrounding the application adds an instance of the view stack.

-We have provided code snippets for [Authenticated](#authenticated), [Unauthenticated](), and [Signup](#signup).
+We have provided code snippets for [Authenticated](#authenticated), [Unauthenticated](#unauthenticated), and [Signup](#signup).

 #### Authenticated